|

 Let us put Christ back and celebrate

 CHRIST-mas this year, and every year as long as we live.
-Remember:
+Remember: JESUS IS THE REASON FOR

-It is more than 2000 years since the birth of Christ.
+THE CHRISTMAS SEASON DON'T MISS JESUS THIS CHRISTMASIt is more than 2000 years since the birth of Christ.
 Is it possible that

 people can still miss the Christ of CHRIST-mas?